 I’ve “strong” habits I’ll follow day after day, week after week, month after month.

-These habits are key as they are the basement.
+These habits are key as they are the foundations.
 When I start to lose control (because of too heavy stress, work overload, sickness, …) I can detect it because these habits will be impacted.

 I’ve built these strong habits over the years: wake-up early to have 30 minutes alone to launch my day, read the news… or keep my email inbox empty (see after “how I manage emails”).